Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-4-transatlantic-travel.html.markdown

 #### KATE:

 We have to put the whole concept of travel, especially holiday travel, firmly into context and perspective.
 We’re talking about a major climate change and ecological emergency.
 We’re talking about a serious threat to human civilisation and to many other forms of life on earth who are every bit as entitled to be here as we are, and who we utterly depend on.
 This is the key things about biodiversity – it's not luxury, or nice to have, it’s our life support system!
 We cannot live without biodiversity yet we’re currently decimating it.

+> "We have to put the concept of travel, especially holiday travel, firmly into perspective.
+We’re talking about a major climate change and ecological emergency."

 And we all know the stats about climate change.
 We’re talking about major crises here, and that’s the context within which we have to put our travelling and our holiday plans.
 Most people will not be able to cross the Atlantic on a cargo ship – I will never be able to do that again in my lifetime.
 I have many friends in the USA and I just won’t see them regularly, and that's how it is.
 We can turn this into a positive by celebrating where we do live and going on holiday more locally, travelling by train and bike.
 When I cut back on flying I spent a lot more time sea kayaking in Scotland instead.
 Scotland is a hard place to beat for sea kayaking!
 There’s no easy way around it.
 We can’t just go to NY for our hen nights and stag dos any longer – that just isn’t the world we live in any more.
 And it’s tragic – I feel cheated in a way, that just as the cheap flight world is opening up travel for people like me who love travel, I was learning about climate change and realising that I couldn’t justify that kind of behaviour.
 So it's about perspective: my holiday plans and desires can't possibly take priority over the future of life on earth.